bpftrace/bpftrace/INSTALL.md

 `./build.sh`

 There are some more fine-grained options if you find yourself building BPFtrace a lot:
-- `./build-docker.sh` - builds just the `bpftrace-builder` Docker image
+- `./build-docker-image.sh` - builds just the `bpftrace-builder` Docker image
-- `./build-debug.sh` - builds BPFtrace with debugging information
+- `./build-debug.sh` - builds BPFtrace with debugging information (requires `./build-docker-image.sh` to have already been run)
-- `./build-release.sh` - builds BPFtrace in a release configuration
+- `./build-release.sh` - builds BPFtrace in a release configuration (requires `./build-docker-image.sh` to have already been run)

-`./build.sh` is equivalent to `./build-docker.sh && ./build-release.sh`
+`./build.sh` is equivalent to `./build-docker-image.sh && ./build-release.sh`